middlebury/moodle-mod_adaptivequiz/README.md

 For example, given a test with levels 1-10 and a test-taker that answered every question 5 and below correctly and every question 6 and up wrong, the test-taker's ability measure would fall close to 5.5.

+Remember that the ability measure does have error associated with it.
+Be sure to take the standard error ammount into account when acting on the score.